chilcano/mtls-apps-examples/1-greeting-java/README.md

 establish a secure connection to it.
 To learn more about this situation and how to fix it, please visit the web page mentioned above.
 ```
+> **Important:**

-That means `curl` (client) can not get validated the REST service's TLS certificate because the client don't have or don't trust the CA that issued the REST service certificate.
+> That means `curl` (client) can not get validated the REST service's TLS certificate because the client don't have or don't trust the CA that issued the REST service certificate.
-And if you open `https://localhost:9443/greeting` in your browser (another client) you will get similar error (see below image).
+> And if you open `https://localhost:9443/greeting` in your browser (another client) you will get similar error (see below image).

 ![](../img/mtls-java-1-err-cert-authority-invalid.png)